Fade an Image to Color in Photoshop Faster with Live Gradients

 Still in the Options Bar, click the gradient swatch.

-In the Color Picker, choose a color to fade the image into.
+Step 6: Choose a color to fade the image into

 Step 7: Draw the gradient across the image

-Keep your mouse button held down and drag away from that point to draw the gradient.
-Hold Shift on your keyboard as you drag to draw the gradient horizontally.
+Then keep your mouse button down and begin dragging away from that point.
+Hold Shift on your keyboard as you drag to make it easier to drag straight across.

-Back in the Layers panel, the gradient appears on its own Gradient Fill layer above the image, which keeps the gradient and the image separate.
+In the Layers panel, the gradient is added on its own Gradient Fill layer above the image, which keeps the gradient and the image separate.

 Step 8: Adjust the start and end of the fade